 It is not the job of the DM to defeat the players, but to challenge the players and to present both stories, the player’s and the DM’s, in a plausible and exciting way.
 The players may fail and die, but by god, make it dramatic and real.

 Sometimes the story will come out organically, especially with experienced players.
 But with novice players and with children, you’ll have to be very direct about it.
-So here is the direction we decided to take our campaign.
+So, here is the direction we decided to take our campaign.
 Plus, since I don’t have to worry about spoiling anything for my players, I can finally lay out all my plans I did to hopefully improve the adventure.
 Let’s start with that.

 First, as I’ve said, The Lost Mine of Phandelver is a great novice adventure.
 Well written, well balanced, and certainly worth the price.
 Its only real flaws are the villain and his plan, and motivating the players to involve themselves in this story.

 The villain, Nezzar, has no plan.
 He has taken over a mine, and killed and kidnapped some dwarves.
 He is ineffectively looking for magical treasure.
-Except for one letter where he mentions the players, he has zero interaction with anybody.
+And except for one discovered letter where he mentions the players, he has zero interaction with anybody.
 He has a legion of goblins, a gaggle of doppelgangers disguised as Drow, and a town full of thugs at his disposal and he does nothing with them.
 Nothing.

 The players are expected to investigate and care about this because it’s the right thing to do.
 In the end, the players save the dwarves, free the mine and presumably get 10% of the mine’s profits, but it feels anti-climactic, small, and boring.

 I could not think of any good way to get the villain out of his lair and in the player’s faces.
 But I made a lot of extra encounters with his minions and I made every one of them personal against the players.
 This way the players will either hate the villain so much that they want to kill him, or at least make all these extra attacks stop.